eunjoon-sung/FPGA-Based-Image-Processing-System-Evolution/README.md

   <p><em>Figure 2: Architectural refactoring (Module Consolidation).
 The Async FIFO was removed, and three fragmented modules were unified to operate strictly under the camera's native PCLK.</em></p>
 </div>

   As illustrated in the Before/After diagram above, the unstable Async FIFO was completely removed.
 Three previously fragmented modules (`camera_read`, `downscaling`, and `sram_writer`) were aggressively consolidated into a single, unified `camera_capture` module.
-By driving this unified block strictly with the camera's native `PCLK` and explicitly gating the generated pixel data with the `HREF`/`VSYNC` signals in real-time, the data and control paths were physically and permanently coupled (Direct Drive / Genlock).
+By driving this unified block strictly with the camera's native `PCLK` and explicitly gating the generated pixel data with the `HREF`/`VSYNC` signals in real-time, the data and control paths were physically and permanently coupled (Source-Synchronous Design).
 Finally, the Clock Domain Crossing (CDC) boundary was strategically shifted to the SRAM itself, allowing the read-side pipeline (HDMI/VTG) to safely operate on independent internal system clocks (25MHz/100MHz).